dwallet-labs/dwallet-network/external-crates/move/crates/test-generation/README.md

 preconditions and effects.
 To do that follow these steps:
 1. See if there already a macro defined in `transitions.rs` that captures your desired precondition/effect
 2. If the macro is already defined, just add it to the summary of the instruction being changed in `summaries.rs`
-3. If a suitable macro does not exist, define it in `transitions.rs`.
+3. If a peratable macro does not exist, define it in `transitions.rs`.
 Look at other macros in that file for examples.
 4. Macros in `transitions.rs` have access to the public fields and functions of the `AbstractState`.
 If your macro needs access to something more, add a new helper method in `abstract_state.rs` and then invoke it in the macro.